How to be a Coordinator

 DELIVERY

-1. Steve will email you the ‘drop sheet’ the Thursday night before delivery.
+2. Steve sends out a ‘drop sheet’ the Thursday night before delivery.
 The drop sheet has the list of people who will be getting orders, their weight, number of bags and value.
 With that email is also included the time for our arrival.

 3. You can contact your customers and let them know to come by when we get there, or come by later, as you desire.